What is RCIA?

 - A Certified Birth Certificate for those seeking Baptism.

-- A current dated Baptismal Certificate for those seeking additional Sacraments.
+- A current dated Baptismal Certificate for those seeking any additional Sacraments.

-- For those to be Baptized or Confirmed, they will need a sponsor who has been Confirmed in the Catholic Church and is practicing the Catholic faith along with a copy of their Confirmation Certificate.
+- For those to be Baptized or Confirmed, they will need a sponsor who has been confirmed in the Catholic Church and is practicing the Catholic faith along with a copy of their sponsors' Confirmation Certificate.